mswhitby/classroom/_docs/classes/3rd.md

 ### 1. Journal Prompt: Write a Professional Appreciation Email

 Write a professional appreciation email to any staff member on campus who has made a positive impact on you.
-This can be a teacher, counselor, coach, custodian, cafeteria worker, or anyone else you want to thank.
+This can be a teacher, counselor, coach, custodian, cafeteria worker, or anyone else you want to thank (anyone other than your Computer Science teacher).
 The email must follow formal email conventions.

 #### Your email must include:
 1. A respectful greeting